 - Storage and reheating instructions

-I have put away some nachos in my day, but these Keto Nachos are the new nacho king.
+We have put away some nachos in our days, but these Keto Nachos are the new nacho king.

 Every bite is crunchy and cheesy with a little bit of spice, just like a good plate of nachos should taste.
 And because of the general shape of pork rinds, they are a superior queso carrier than the more traditional corn tortilla chip.